Al Harris (cornerback): 2009

+2010

-Harris started the 2010 season on the ' Physically Unable to Perform (PUP)' list, then returned to practice on October 19.
-On November 8, 2010 Al Harris was taken off the list and waived by the Green Bay Packers.
+Harris started the 2010 season on the 'Physically Unable to Perform (PUP)' list, then returned to practice on October 19.

+On November 8, 2010, he was taken off the list and waived by the Green Bay Packers.
 He passed through waivers unclaimed, making him a free agent.
-Green Bay paid Harris the pro-rated portion of his $2.5 million salary, as the team was not obligated to pay the rest even though he passed through waivers.
+Green Bay paid Harris the prorated portion of his $2.5 million salary, as the team was not obligated to pay the rest even though he passed through waivers.

 On Sunday, November 21, 2010, Harris took out a large advertisement in the Milwaukee Journal Sentinel, thanking Packer fans for 'always supporting (him)'.
 The Packers won the Super Bowl that year, and Harris received a championship ring.

 Miami Dolphins

 Harris signed a 1-year deal with the Miami Dolphins on November 10, 2010.
 He played three games before suffering a hamstring injury and was placed on injured reserve.
 On December 30, 2010, the Dolphins reached an injury settlement with Harris and he was released.